rtibi/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

 ### Task 4: Publish the Contoso Financial Web Application

-1. From within the web app blade, click on **Deployment Options**.
+1. From within the web app blade, click on **Deployment Options**

     ![Deployment options is selected under Deployment.](images/Hands-onlabstep-by-step-AzureStackimages/media/image125.png "Deployment section")

-2. Click **Choose Source**, and then **External Repository**.
+2. Click **Choose Source**, and then **External Repository**

     ![In the Deployment option blade, Choose source is selected.
 In the Choose source blade, External Repository is selected.](images/Hands-onlabstep-by-step-AzureStackimages/media/image126.png "Deployment option and Choose source blades")

-3. Paste <https://github.com/opsgility/contosofinanceweb> as the **Repository URL** and click **OK**.
+3. Paste <https://github.com/opsgility/contosofinanceweb> as the **Repository URL** and click **OK**

-4. Click on the Deployment options button and monitor until the application is deployed.
+4. Click on the Deployment options button and monitor until the application is deployed

 5. Click the Overview tab, and then click the URL.
-You should see the Contoso Finance web app.
+You should see the Contoso Finance web app

     ![The URL is selected in the App Service blade.](images/Hands-onlabstep-by-step-AzureStackimages/media/image127.png "App Service blade")